chanced/transcode/README.md

 -   strings are currently placed into a single line
 -   testing is incredibly lacking.
 I'll get around to it.

 Open sourcing it incase anyone needs it.
-Feel free to open issues or contribute if you feel so inclined.
+Please feel free to open issues or contribute if you feel so inclined.

 ## License